Temperature & Sensory Regulation

 Optional comfort tools that may help manage temperature sensitivity, noise, light, and sensory overload during treatment and recovery.

 Brain cancer treatments and medications can cause temperature fluctuations, sensory sensitivity, headaches, anxiety, and sleep disruptions.
-Managing these symptoms can make rest and daily life more manageable.
+Managing the environment (cooling, light, noise) can sometimes make daily life feel more manageable.

 The items below are optional, non-medical comfort tools that some people use to help regulate temperature and reduce sensory stress.